chharvey/counterpoint/docs/spec/algorithms.md

 	3. *Assert:* `assignee.children.count` is 1.
 	4. *Let* `id` be `assignee.children.0`.
 	5. *If* the validator contains a record for `id`:
-		1. *Throw:* an AssignmentError. // Duplicate variable declaration.
+		1. *Throw:* a new AssignmentError01.
 	6. Add a record for `id` to the validator. // TODO: to be specified
 	7. *Return:* `VarCheck(decl.children.2)`.
 ;